Home ยป Course ยป Dessert

 Notes

-• To remove bars easily from the pan, line the pan with two crisscrossed pieces of parchment.
-Have enough parchment paper so the it overhangs on all side.
+• To easily remove the cranberry bars from the pan, line it with two pieces of parchment paper placed in a crisscross pattern.
+Make sure the parchment overhangs on all sides to create handy "handles" for lifting the bars out after baking.

-• Read the blog post for instructions on how to make these using your favorite fresh raw berries.
+• Want to customize the recipe?
+Check out the blog post for tips on how to make these bars with your favorite fresh berries!

 Like this?
 Leave a comment below!Let us know how it was!